Winchester CTC – Notes for Leaders and Backmarkers

 On Sunday and Wednesday rides, we have 2 and in some cases 3 groups (medium, medium + and faster) starting from the same venue.
 Liaise with the other leader so that you know who is in your group.
 When you are about to leave with your group, say clearly which group is about to move.

 On the road:

+In the event of an accident, make sure that the scene is safe and that other traffic is aware that something has happened.
+Call an ambulance if necessary.
+Avoid moving the rider.
+If another vehicle is involved and an injury has occurred, call the police.
 You may decide to split the group at this stage and either nominate a leader to take the group going on or ask some experienced riders to remain with the injured rider.
 Exchange mobile phone numbers.

 After the accident, contact the Winchester CTC secretary for an Incident Report form.
 After completion, the secretary will send it to the CYCLING UK insurer and CYCLING UK officer responsible for member groups.
 This is done after every accident on a CTC/CYCLING UK ride, where a rider attends A+E at the time or later and even if no other person is involved.

 Towards the end of the ride, make sure that everyone in the group knows where the ride ends.
 Usually, riders will go their own way on reaching the city boundary, but check everyone knows how to get home from where they are.

 Registered leaders are covered by Organisers’ Liability and all CTC/Cycling UK members are covered by 3rd party insurance.